standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 side I do so admire in you.
 We must go after them, Nicholas, and walk about, with you in your gown.
-It makes me feel homesick that Mr. Merry shouldn’t {63}work any harder than the rest of us.
+It makes me feel homesick that Mr. Merry shouldn’t work any harder than the rest of us.
 And it is so humiliating that he hasn’t a gown.
 I wish I could mend your coat, darling.
 It is really undignified for you to have your clothes mended by Mrs. Merry,